Table of contents

 Yes, Connecticut holds an annual sales tax holiday, typically in August, during which clothing and footwear under $100 are exempt from sales tax to encourage back-to-school shopping.

-For more information on how to file your sales tax, visit the Connecticut Sales Tax Revenue Service website.
+For more information on how to file your sales tax, visit the Connecticut Department of Revenue Services website.